 Airports, Islands, and the Joy of Being Constrained

-None of these concepts are new.
-Overchoice, satisficing or analysis-paralysis are concepts that have all been around since the 70s and earlier.
-The idea of analysis-paralysis dates back to at least ancient Greece, as the fable of The Fox and the Cat shows us.
-The term itself was first coined in 1956, but Herbert Simon already discussed it 10 years before.
+None of this is new.
+Overchoice and satisficing are concepts that have been around since the 1970's.
+The idea of analysis-paralysis dates back to at least ancient Greece, as the fable of The Fox and the Cat demonstrates, even if the term itself is more recent.
 Has it gotten worse since then?
-It feels like it, and maybe that's what matters.
-I still haven't found the solution I'm looking for, except for doing the obvious things.
-Put the phone away.
-Deal with the small stuff if you can: start laundry or clean the desk a bit.
-Write a todo list to put whatever else you have on your mind out of your mind.
-Even better, go somewhere else.
-Go to the park to read or go to a cafe to write or program.
-Another trick to help get started is the pomodoro or just time-boxing5.
+It sure feels like it.

+Another trick to help get started is the pomodoro or just time-boxing4.
 Just writing down what I'm trying to achieve also goes a long way.
 If I'm writing, am I aiming for a draft, am I editing or am I just seeing where my mind takes me?
-Taking some of this together with a tiny bit of willpower and you are one step closer to having some much-needed Sitzfleisch.
-At the same, remove friction to start doing those things.
+If I don't know when I consider a task or step of a task done, I will procrastinate.
+Take all of the above and add a bit of willpower and you will be one step closer to developing some Sitzfleisch.
+At the same time, remove friction to start doing those things.
 If you want to read Ulysses, put the book somewhere it's always within reach.
-If you want to write, make your computer default to things that trigger the process6.
-Before you know, it has become a habit.
+If you want to write, make your computer default to things that trigger the process5.
+Before you know, it is a habit.

 Footnotes: